-The Hannah Arendt Center at Bard is a unique institution, offering a marriage of non-partisan politics and the humanities.
-It serves as an intellectual incubator for engaged thinking and public discussion of the nation's most pressing political and ethical challenges.
+The Hannah Arendt Center for Politics and Humanities at Bard College offers a marriage of non-partisan politics and the humanities.
+It serves as an intellectual incubator for engaged thinking and public discussion that is the bedrock of our democracy.

 Concentration camps in the mid-twentieth century—and now environmental degradation, the emergence of a superfluous underclass, and dangerous economic irresponsibility—confront us daily.
 They are not shrouded in secrecy but are darkened by the "highly efficient talk and double-talk of nearly all official representatives, who, without interruption and in many ingenious variations, explained away unpleasant facts and justified concerns."
 Darkness, for Arendt, names the all-too-public invisibility of inconvenient facts.

-In 2006, on the occasion of Arendt's 100th birthday, the Hannah Arendt Center for Politics and Humanities convened its inaugural conference, "Thinking in Dark Times: Hannah Arendt on Ethics and Politics."
+In 2006, on the occasion of Arendt's 100th birthday, the Hannah Arendt Center for Politics and Humanities convened its inaugural conference (now published as a book), "Thinking in Dark Times: Hannah Arendt on Ethics and Politics."
 What, we asked of philosophers, businessmen, artists, and public intellectuals, can Hannah Arendt's insistence that the darkness of the public spotlight is not inevitable, that we "have the right to expect some illumination," teach us about engaged thinking and acting in our world?
 George Kateb, like many of our speakers, answered that thinking remains the core activity of Arendt's politics; it is thinking, he argued, that makes possible any resistance to political atrocities.

-Arendt argues that the only reliable protection from the political horrors—from totalitarianism to financial crises—that have buffeted the last 100 years is found in the activity of thinking.
+Arendt came to believe that the only reliable protection from the political horrors that have buffeted the last 100 years is found in the activity of thinking.
 Thinking—as Hannah Arendt insists—erects obstacles to oversimplifications, clichés, and conventions.
 At a time when people speak and act quickly, thinking forces us to stop and wonder.
 In a world in which opinion calcifies into unyielding truths, thinking inoculates the thinker from the contagion of conformity.
 And when popular enthusiasms engulf industries, nations, and the world, those who think act by refusing to join in.
 They stand apart from the mainstream as individuals opposing clichés and thoughtlessness.
 The grandeur and importance of the activity of thinking is that those who think form the last barrier to popular delusions and the madness of crowds.